redcoder-008/redcoder-008/README.md

 - 👋 Hi, I’m Karan Kumar Kamat.
 - 👀 I’m interested in Coding,developing,
-- 🌱 I’m currently learning java,C++ and
+- 🌱 I’m currently learning java,C++ and DSA
 - 💞️ I’m looking to collaborate on Any big MNC's.
 - 📫 How to reach me ...whatsup(+9779804005610)
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Overthinker....

 <!---
 redcoder-008/redcoder-008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.